Microsoft/azure-docs.pl-pl/articles/cognitive-services/immersive-reader/includes/quickstarts/immersive-reader-client-library-java-android.md

 import io.github.cdimascio.dotenv.Dotenv;

 /**
- * Responsible for setting up the web view with appropriate bridging between JS and Java to launch the Immersive reader url for reading the content
+ * Responsible for setting up the web view with appropriate bridging between JavaScript and Java to launch the Immersive Reader url for reading the content.
  */

 public class IRLauncher {